liflab/beepbeep-3-book/pre-markdown/palettes/README.md

 {@img doc-files/signal/peak-signal.png}{The original signal (V) and the detected local maxima (P).}{.6}

-As one can see, the processsor outputs the value 0 if the current input event is not considered as a peak; otherwise, it outputs the height of that peak.
+As one can see, the processor outputs the value 0 if the current input event is not considered as a peak; otherwise, it outputs the height of that peak.
 The definition of what constitutes a peak varies, depending on the underlying algorithm that is being used; in the present case, any local maximum that exits the sliding window is considered as a peak.
 The current version of the *Signal* palette also provides another processor, the <!--\index{PeakFinderTravelRise@\texttt{PeakFinderTravelRise}} \texttt{PeakFinderTravelRise}-->`PeakFinderTravelRise`<!--/i-->, which uses a different algorithm for detecting peaks.

 The <!--\index{PlateauFinder@\texttt{PlateauFinder}} \texttt{PlateauFinder}-->`PlateauFinder`<!--/i--> processor identifies "plateaux" in an input signal; a *plateau* is a sequence of successive values that lie within the same (narrow) range.
 In the previous program, we can replace the peak processor with `PlateauFinder` and plot the results again ({@snipi signal/PlateauExample.java}{}).
 This will produce the following plot: